Developmental Services Worker (DSW) program - 2019/2020

-If you believe that having a positive and direct impact on the lives of people with developmental disabilities is a career worth pursuing.
-And if you are looking for personal and professional satisfaction on a daily basis, Fanshawe's Developmental Services Worker (DSW) program will guide you toward your goals.
+Do you believe having a positive and direct impact on the lives of people with developmental disabilities is a career worth pursuing?
+Are you looking for personal and professional satisfaction on a daily basis?
+If so, Fanshawe's Developmental Services Worker (DSW) program will guide you toward your goals.

 Phone: 519-452-4430 x2057